Tuning current flow in superconducting thin film strips by control wires. Applications to single photon detectors and

 \section{Bilayers}

 This chapter addresses tuning $J(x)$ in bilayers in which two inductively-coupled strips carry antiparallel currents.
-Two cases are considered: 1. the top and the bottom films in the bilayer are identical and electrically connected at one end, 2. the top and the bottom films made of different superconductors are disconnected and carry different currents.
+Such bilayers can be used for the development of ultra-wide SNSPD with no Pearl current crowding and as building blocks in SNSPD arrays in multi-pixel single photon cameras.
+Two cases are considered: 1.
+The top and the bottom films in the bilayer are identical and electrically connected at one end.
+2. The top and the bottom films made of different superconductors are disconnected and carry different currents.